Lightjohn/Ssh-ultimate-guide/README.md

 sshfs server: tmp
 ```

-And now in tmp you have your temote home.
+And now in tmp you have your remote home.
 Wonderful!

 To unmount just enter: